SawZiDunn/saucedemo-test-automatin-framework/README.md

 ## Design Decisions

-1. **Page Object Model**: Each page of the application has its own class that encapsulates the page's elements and actions.
+1. **Page Object Model**: Each page of the application has its own class that encapsulates the page's elements and actions, and these pages inherits BasePage Class to share similar methods.
 This makes tests more maintainable as UI changes only require updates in one place.

 2. **Fluent Interface Pattern**: Page methods return instances of the next page, allowing for method chaining that follows the user flow (e.g., `loginPage.login(...).addProductToCart(...).goToCart()`).

-3. **Separation of Concerns**:
+3. **Separation of Concerns (SOP)**:

     - Pages handle element interactions
     - Tests handle assertions and test flow
     - Base class handles common functionality
     - Configuration is separated into utility files

-4. **Strong Typing**: TypeScript is used to ensure type safety throughout the framework.
+4. **Strong Typing**: `TypeScript` is used to ensure type safety throughout the framework.

 5. **Cross-browser Testing**: Configuration supports **Chrome**, **Firefox**, and **Safari**.